Attitude Era: Other notable defectors

 Many other WCW wrestlers, who were unhappy with the disorganization, backstage environment, and workplace politics of the promotion, jumped ship to the WWF.
 The first high-profile acquisition was Paul Wight, who had previously wrestled as "The Giant" in WCW since 1995.
 Wight allowed his WCW contract to expire on February 8, 1999, when Eric Bischoff denied his request for a pay increase.
 He signed with the WWF the next day and debuted at St. Valentine's Day Massacre: In Your House as "The Big Show" Paul Wight, Mr. McMahon's enforcer in The Corporation.
-At Survivor Series in November 1999, The Big Show defeated The Rock and Triple H in a triple threat match to win the WWF Championship.
+At Survivor Series in November 1999, Big Show defeated The Rock and Triple H in a triple threat match to win the WWF Championship.

 In January 2000, Chris Benoit, Eddie Guerrero, Dean Malenko and Perry Saturn left WCW for the WWF.
 Benoit had just defeated Sid Vicious for the WCW World Heavyweight Championship at Souled Out 2000 on January 17, but the decision was reversed after disputes with WCW management.
 The quartet made their television debut on the January 31 episode of Raw as audience members and backstage guests of Mick Foley before attacking the New Age Outlaws.
 They were offered a chance to "win" contracts by defeating members of D-Generation X in a series of three matches.
 Despite losing all three matches, they were given WWF contracts by Triple H in exchange for betraying Foley.
 The quartet became known as The Radicalz.